-RDCO TECHNICAL COMMENTS:
+RDCO TECHNICAL COMMENTS (Presented at First Reading):

-Parks Services staff indicate support for the zoning amendment as the Parks Department has ongoing recreational interests in the KLO Creek corridor for the park and trail connectivity to KLO Creek Regional Park, Scenic Canyon Regional Park, and Myra Bellevue Provincial Park.
+Parks Services staff indicates support for the zoning amendment as the Parks Department has ongoing recreational interests in the KLO Creek corridor for the park and trail connectivity to KLO Creek Regional Park, Scenic Canyon Regional Park, and Myra Bellevue Provincial Park.
 The KLO Creek trail corridor and trail connectivity between RDCO, City of Kelowna and Crown lands is supported in the South Slopes OCP Bylaw No. 1304.